-If clubbing is one of your favourite things to do, London has a great range of night spots to keep you entertained, from superclubs to more intimate venues.
-Whether you're after a hardcore night out or something more laid back, you'll find it in one of London's top clubs.
+From the best nightclubs in London to more intimate venues, if clubbing is one of your favourite things to do, London has a great range of night spots.
+Whether you're after a hardcore night out or something more laid back, you'll find it in one of the top clubs in London.

 Expect an arty, friendly crowd including plenty of students at this award-winning arts and entertainment venue.
 Corsica Studios in South London offers two rooms of music and a bar.
 A great choice if you're into dubstep and garage.
 The place to go for new, exciting and experimental sounds.